 - e.
 If a student takes personal leave time in excess of allotted PL time, 1 point will be deducted for the first incident; 2 points for the second; 3 points for the third and so on. - f.
+Students must clock in/out for themselves on their cell phones through Trajecsys.
+Students must enable their location services to use this function.
+Failure to turn on location services or clock-in/clock-out results in an incomplete time record.
+Students will be excused from the first infraction, each subsequent infraction will result in an increasing point deduction; i.e. 1 point for the second, 2 points for the third and so on.
+Repeat offenses may result in the student being placed on clinical probation. - g.
 If the points deducted exceed the maximum 10-point allotment for this category, the student may be placed on clinical probation.